 - Are there any leading lines or natural curves in the image?
-Leading lines work well for the phi grid, while natural curves are just asking for a golden ratio spiral.
+Leading lines work well with the grid, while natural curves are just asking for a golden ratio spiral.

-If your scene has more natural curves from the shape of a tree to the curve of a cheekbone, the golden spiral is likely a better fit.
+If your scene has more natural curves, the golden spiral is a better fit.
+From the shape of a tree to the curve of a cheekbone, anything can work in your favour.